brandon-wilbur/capstone/docs/reflections.md

 # Week 5 Reflection

 This week, I reached out to Duane on system hardening resources.
 I've started to go over CIS standards and think about what I can create for the next lab.
 Duane taught a system hardening course last semester and I will be using some resources he created to build into a lab guide into generic Windows system hardening.
+This next week will consist of more research and finalizing a list of points that are going to be touched upon in the lab so the PowerShell script can be focused on introducing vulnerabilities in specific areas.